nicholeemma/MenuServe/README.md

 It is basically a restaurant information management system for customers to order and for managers to manage employees.

 <br>
-## Link & Code
+## Link, Code

 <BR>
   <b>http://menuservejiayueyaapp.azurewebsites.net/</b>
 <br>
-The final version of source code is in hw6_deployment branch.
-More readme and instructions can be found in hw6_deployment branch.
+The final version of source code is in [deployment](https://github.com/nicholeemma/MenuServe/tree/deployment) branch.
  <br>

 ## Technology